docutils/docutils/docutils/README.txt

     (**not** directly in Python's ``site-packages``) first.

   * Run ``setup.py install``.
-    On Windows systems it may be sufficient to double-click ``install.py``.
     See also OS-specific installation instructions below.

 * For installing "by hand" or in "development mode", see the